ahmadhelal13/Stock-Data-Analysis/README.md

 # Stock-Prices
-Analysis and visualization of stock prices for Google, Apple, and Amazon using python libraries.
+Analysis and visualization of stock prices for Google, Apple, and Amazon using python libraries (e.g. pandas, matplotlib)